Stone Designer Tutorial

 The joints selection section includes the following additional controls:

-Tint – Applies a tint to the selected joint material.
+Tint – Applies a uniform tint to the selected joint material.

 Horizontal/Vertical Spacing – This setting allows you to modify the joint spacing.
 In general, dimensional patterns provide the most control over joint spacing.
 Because of the way other patterns were drawn, they may not allow tight joints, and the numeric values, while useful for making larger and smaller, might not reflect the actual joint spacing in inches.
 This is a (current) limitation of Stone Designer, but not that of a skilled mason.